liaochris/oss_hierarchy/source/scrape/pypi_version_downloads/readme.md

 2. I then installed `google-cloud-bigquery` in my virtual environment

 ### Description
-- `code/query_monthly_pip_downloads.py` queries Google BQ for PyPI Download data
-- `code/get_popular_packages.py` extracts the popular python libraries
-  - See [this link](https://pypistats.org/faqs#:~:text=Why%20are%20there,dropped%20%20%20%20%20%20%20%20download%20records.) for why I consider only post July 201 downloads
+- `code/query_daily_pip_version_downloads.py` queries downloads for python libraries at the library version and monthly level
 - `docs/pypistats_about.pdf` contains the about page for [pypistats.org](pypistats.org)

 ### Terms of Use